Hong Xiuquan: Visions and iconoclasm

-The "Emperor's Worshippers"
+The "God Worshippers"

-In 1847, Hong Xiuquan was invited by a member of the Chinese Union to study with the American Southern Baptist missionary, Reverend Issachar Jacox Roberts.
+In 1847, Hong Xiuquan was invited by a member of the Chinese Union to study with the American Southern Baptist missionary Reverend Issachar Jacox Roberts.
 Hong accepted the invitation and traveled to Guangzhou with his cousin, Hong Rengan.
 Once there, Hong studied Karl Gützlaff's translations of the Old and New Testaments, converted to Protestantism and requested to be baptized by Roberts.
 Roberts refused to do so, possibly due to Hong being tricked by the other converts into requesting monetary aid from Roberts.
 Hong left Guangzhou on 12 July 1847 to search for Feng Yunshan.
 Although robbed of all of his possessions, including his demon-slaying sword, by bandits in the town of Meizixun, he eventually reached Thistle Mountain on 27 August 1847.
 There, he reunited with Feng and discovered the "Society of God-Worshippers" that Feng had founded.

 In January 1848, Feng Yunshan was arrested and banished to Guangdong, and Hong Xiuquan left for Guangdong shortly thereafter to once again reunite with Feng.
 In Feng and Hong's absence, Yang Xiuqing and Xiao Chaogui jointly emerged to lead the "God Worshipers" themselves.
 Both claimed to enter trances which allowed them to speak as a member of the Trinity; God the Father in the case of Yang and Jesus Christ in the case of Xiao.
 When Hong and Feng returned in the summer of 1849, they investigated Yang and Xiao's claims and declared them to be genuine.
 Hong ministered to the faithful in outdoor meetings strongly resembling the Baptist tent revivals he had witnessed with Issachar Roberts.

 Most of Hong Xiuquan's knowledge of the scriptures came from the books known as "Good Words to Admonish the Age" written by the Chinese preacher Liang Fa, as well as a localized Bible translated into Chinese.
 Many Western missionaries grew jealous of Hong and his local ministry.
 These competing missionaries were fond of spreading defamatory rumors such as his "lack of baptism."
 (Hong and his cousin were in fact both baptized according to the way prescribed in the pamphlet "Good words to admonish the age").